nightroman/FarNet.template/README.md

 - *Host.cs* or *Host.fs* - optional module host
 - *Tool1.cs* or *Tool1.fs* - plugin menu item "Hello"

-All projects have references to *FarNet* and *FarNet.Tools*.
+All projects reference assemblies *FarNet* and optional *FarNet.Tools*.

-F# projects have references to the mandatory *FSharp.Core.dll* and optional *FarNet.FSharp.dll*.
-These assemblies are installed together with the module *FarNet.FSharpFar*.
+F# projects reference *FSharp.Core.dll* and optional *FarNet.FSharp.dll*.
+They are installed together with the module *FarNet.FSharpFar* (really must have if you develop in F# for Far Manager).

-You may remove not used optional references but they are harmless.

 When you build a project the post build step copies built files to the FarNet module directory.
 Ensure Far Manager is not running to avoid files in use.